The Art Department's internship program offers opportunities to earn college credit while working on-site in a professional setting.

 - how you will be evaluated (see Evaluation Procedures below)

-- Meet with your internship site supervisor and have them sign the completed Internship Application and your project description (from step 4)
+- Meet with your internship site supervisor and have them sign the completed Internship Application (link on top of this page) and your project description (from step 4)

 - Submit to the Art Office the following: